emilyburnett2003/LionHelp/README.md

 ## Available Routes
 ### Login Feature
 The root page `/` is the login page.
 To login, use credientials that already exist in our UserAccount database.
-Otherwise, create a new account with an email that doesn't already exist by 1) pressing "Create an Account" button on the home page, or 2) going to `/new`
+Otherwise, create a new account with a Columbia/Barnard email that doesn't already exist by 1) pressing "Create an Account" button on the home page, or 2) going to `/new`

 ### Service Feature
 - To view a specific service based on its id number: `/services/{service_id}`